-This course facilitates a successful transition to college and to engineering tools and strategies.
-It focuses on orientation, academic success strategies, professional development, and an introduction to a degree program.
-It provides hands-on experience using technical software and creating technical documentation using Word, Excel, LabVIEW, and Multisim.
-Topics include student rights and responsibilities; grading and graduation requirements; campus/site resources; time management; note taking; career opportunities; terminology; layout; chart creation; effective chart usage; and integrating text and graphics.
-3 hours of lab per week
+This course facilitates a successful transition to college and to engineering strategies and tools needed as a freshman in ECET programs.
+It focuses on orientation to college, academic success strategies, professional development, and an introduction to a degree program.
+Topics include student rights and responsibilities; grading and graduation requirements; campus/site resources; time management; note taking; introduction to career opportunities; and program-specific topics.
+The course provides hands-on experience using technical software and creating technical documentation using many different software programs, including Word, Excel, MATLAB, and Multisim.
+Topics include terminology; layout; chart creation; effective chart usage; and integrating text and graphics.